LordAmit/lordamit.github.io/source/_posts/2016-03-04-remixos-resident-mode-in-virtual-machine.markdown

 ## Tweaks for Resolution (Experimental)

 In default mode, the resolution sucks.
-Of course, we can fix that.
-Unfortunately, this causes the Remix OS to crash frequently.
-So I disabled it in the end.
-You can still go for it.
+Of course, we can fix that by assigning the resolution through grub.
+Note that incorrect DPI and resolution settings can frequently cause force reboot abruptly.

 There are two approaches.